Homebuyer.com - Happy Homebuying™ - Expert mortgage guidance and tools

 H.R.
 8789HouseRep.
 Garbarino, Andrew R. [R-NY-2]May 13, 2026

-The Housing Programs for Volunteer First Responders is a bill to expand existing federal housing program eligibility to qualified volunteer first responders.
-The legislation recognizes volunteer firefighters, EMTs, paramedics, and other emergency personnel as eligible for the same housing benefits currently available to paid first responders.
+The Housing Programs for Volunteer First Responders is a bill to expand existing federal housing programs to include qualified volunteer first responders.
+Currently, most housing benefits for first responders are limited to paid firefighters, police officers, and EMTs.

-The legislation was introduced in the House of Representatives on May 13, 2026, and referred to the House Committee on Financial Services for consideration.
+The bill was introduced in the House of Representatives on May 13, 2026, and has been referred to the House Committee on Financial Services for consideration.
+The legislation addresses a gap in current policy that excludes volunteers from housing programs designed to help first responders build equity and remain in their service areas.

 Note that bills often change on their way to becoming law, so this page will update as new details emerge.
 For real-time updates, subscribe to our newsletter.